 Spring Sentence Scramble

 Sentence scrambles are a great way to practice word order in sentences.
-Students need to be able to problem solve to figure out the correct word order of each sentence.
-These first grade sentence scramble cards do not have punctuation or the beginning word capitalized, adding a challenge element to this center.
+Students need to be able to problem-solve to figure out the correct word order of each sentence.
+These first-grade sentence scramble cards do not have punctuation or the beginning word capitalized, adding a challenging element to this center.
 On the recording sheet, students write the sentence correctly.

 Spring ABC Order

-Putting in words in alphabetic order, is a great way to show an understanding of the alphabet.
+Putting words in alphabetic order is a great way to show an understanding of the alphabet.

 Hop into spring with these spring-themed literacy activities!
 They are great for reviewing literacy concepts.
 Each activity includes a kid-friendly task card that shows how to do the activity.
 If you think your students will love these 1st-grade Spring Literacy Centers, check them out below.